romanejaquez/responsive-ui-flutter-workshop/step_05/instructions.md

 ```

-With the code above, we ensure that this widget's hierarchy is only visible under those conditions (i.e. only when larger than ```mobileMaxSize```, otherwise it will be hidden for mobile users).
+With the code above, you ensure that this widget's hierarchy is only visible under those conditions (i.e. only when larger than ```mobileMaxSize```, otherwise it will be hidden for mobile users).

-We still haven't taken care of showing the labels if the screen's real estate allows it.
+You still haven't taken care of showing the labels if the screen's real estate allows it.

 Go down into this widget's hierarchy and locate the ```Padding``` widget that is wrapping the ```Text``` widget representing the sidebar's label.
 Wrap this widget inside yet another ```Visibility``` widget, and set its ```visible``` property to ```true``` only if the screen's width is larger than a tablet's screen, as such: